univention/univention-corporate-server/doc/debian-admins/software.rst

 |UCS| provides the following command line tools as wrappers around
 :command:`apt-get`:

-:command:`univention-update`
-   to update the package cache on a UCS system.

 :command:`univention-install`
    to install software packages from a software repository on UCS.
+   This command also implicitly updates the package cache on a UCS system.

 :command:`univention-upgrade`
    to update installed software packages on a UCS system, for example errata